 There are numerous accounting and financial reporting considerations applied to these funds.

-For organizations that follow GASB, the transaction will need to be analyzed in comparison with the organization’s definition of operations.
+For organizations that follow the GASB standards, the transaction will need to be analyzed in comparison with the organization’s definition of operations.
 For many, treatment as a separate line item within operations, but separate from patient service revenue, would also be a preferred option.

 Providers will be paid via Automated Clearing House account information on file with UHG, UnitedHealthcare, or Optum Bank, or used for reimbursements from the Centers for Medicare & Medicaid Services (CMS).
 If you normally receive a paper check for reimbursement from CMS, you’ll also receive a paper check for this payment.